HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 __Process__

 The deployment sequence is as follows.
 If there is no target to deploy, skip that task.

 1) Deploy the registry.
-(Not deployed during upgrade)
+(Not deployed again during upgrade)

 2) Deploy business contracts of upgradeable contracts.